humanmade/aws-analytics/README.md

     - `ModelVersion`: Browser version.
     - `Platform`: The device operating system.
     - `PlatformVersion`: The operating system version.
+  - `Location`
+    - `Country`: The endpoint's country if known / available.
+    - `City`: The endpoint's city if known or available.
   - `User`
     - `UserAttributes`
       - Any custom attributes associated with the user if known.